 The creation of collaborative tools for Internet applications has provided a cost-efficient way of harnessing the communication and innovation potential for intranet use.

-An Intranet Solution from DNN
+An Intranet CMS from DNN

-DNN recommends Evoq Intranet for the creation of modern intranets using time-tested technology perfectly suited for the needs of an internal information system.
+DNN recommends Evoq for the creation of modern intranets using time-tested technology perfectly suited for the needs of an internal information system.